lambdaclass/lambdaworks/examples/rsa/README.md

 ---

 **Note**: This implementation is for educational purposes.
-For production systems, use established cryptographic libraries that have undergone security audits.
+Production systems should use established cryptographic libraries that have undergone security audits.